Arizona Diamondbacks minor league players: Ashton Izzi

-Yu-Min Lin
+Jakey Josepha

+Jakey Jair Isaiah Josepha (born May 15, 2004) is a Curaçaoan professional baseball outfielder in the Arizona Diamondbacks organization.

+Josepha signed with the Arizona Diamondbacks in January 2021.

+He represented Curaçao in the 2016 Little League World Series.

+Josepha represented the Netherlands national team at the 2026 World Baseball Classic.

+Manuel Peña

-Yu-Min Lin (林昱珉; born July 12, 2003) is a Taiwanese professional baseball pitcher in the Arizona Diamondbacks organization.
+Manuel Ernesto Peña (born December 5, 2003) is a Dominican professional baseball infielder in the Arizona Diamondbacks organization.

-Lin began playing baseball at age four.
-He has played on the Taiwanese national team (Chinese Taipei) in multiple international tournaments, including the World Baseball Softball Confederation U-12 Baseball World Cup, U-15 Baseball World Cup, U-18 Baseball World Cup, and U-23 Baseball World Cup.
-He started two games for Taiwan's silver-medal run during the 2022 Asian Games, pitching to a 1–1 record with a 1.64 ERA and eleven strikeouts to three walks in eleven innings.

-Lin was signed by the Arizona Diamondbacks on February 16, 2022.
-He made his professional debut with the Rookie-level Arizona Complex League Diamondbacks and was promoted to the Low-A Visalia Rawhide and finished the season with a 2–2 record and a 2.72 ERA with 91 strikeouts over 14 starts.
-Lin began the 2023 season with the High-A Hillsboro Hops, and was the youngest player on the Hops roster.
-Prior to the 2024 season, Lin was invited to spring training for the first time in his career.
-Lin joined the Glendale Desert Dogs of the Arizona Fall League at the end of the regular season.

-As of the 2023 season, Lin throws a soft slider, a mid- to upper 80s fastball with arm side precision, and a changeup.
+Peña signed with the Arizona Diamondbacks as an international free agent in January 2021.
+He made his professional debut that year with the Dominican Summer League Diamondbacks.
+He played 2022 with the Arizona Complex League Diamondbacks and Visalia Rawhide, 2023 with Visalia and the Hillsboro Hops and 2024 with Visalia.

+Peña played 2025 with the Amarillo Sod Poodles and started 2026 with Amarillo before being promoted to the Reno Aces.

 Dylan Ray

-Dylan Jabe Ray (born May 9, 2001) is an American professional baseball pitcher in the Arizona Diamondbacks organization.
+Dylan Jabe Ray (born May 9, 2001) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).

 Ray attended Bob Jones High School in Madison, Alabama and played college baseball at the University of Alabama.
-He missed the 2021 season recovering from Tommy John Surgery and returned in 2022 as the team's closer.
+He missed the 2021 season recovering from Tommy John surgery and returned in 2022 as the team's closer.
 In 2022, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.

 Ray was drafted by the Arizona Diamondbacks in the fourth round of the 2022 Major League Baseball draft.
 He spent his first season with the Arizona Complex League Diamondbacks and Visalia Rawhide.
-He started 2023 with the Hillsboro Hops before being promoted to the Amarillo Sod Poodles.
+He started 2023 with the Hillsboro Hops before being promoted to the Double-A Amarillo Sod Poodles.

+Ray made 28 starts split between Amarillo and the Triple-A Reno Aces in 2025, accumulating a 12–6 record and 5.45 ERA with 123 strikeouts across 140 1/3 innings pitched.
+On November 18, 2025, the Diamondbacks added Ray to their 40-man roster to protect him from the Rule 5 draft.

+Ray was optioned to Triple-A Reno to begin the 2026 season.